RedCarlos26/HIGTools/README.md

 </div>

 # How to use
-- Download the last 1.18.2 Meteor Client Jar.
+- Download the lastest 1.18.2 Meteor Client Jar.
 - Put HIG Tools in your `.minecraft/mods` folder where you have installed Meteor.

 # Features